 Miriam has appeared in performances with Diego Fasolis in Vivaldi’s Gloria in Lugano and with Leopold Hager in Berlioz’ Les Nuits d’été at the Radiokulturhaus in Vienna.

 She has given solo recitals, of which she is particularly fond, at the Doge’s Palace in Venice and at the Beethoven Center in Vienna.
-In 2016 she performed a lieder recital at the Eppaner Liedsommer with Brigitte Fassbaender and sang Schubert lieder at the International Lied Festival Zeist with Robert Holl.
+Miriam Albano performed a Lieder recital at the invitation of KS Brigitte Fassbaender in 2016 at the Eppaner Liedsommer and a Schubert Songs programme alongside KS Robert Holl at the International Lied Festival Zeist in the Netherlands.

 Future engagements include Cherubino in Le Nozze di Figaro at the Rome Opera in a new production by Graham Vick, Rosina in Il Barbiere di Siviglia with Marc Minkowski staged by Laurent Pelly at the Opéra National de Bordeaux and Angelina in La Cenerentola at the Deutsche Oper am Rhein.